 #17 Updated by Warren Block almost 3 years ago

 After speaking to Nick, I think we can summarize this:

 1. Keep or implement the EULA bypass keystroke so Production can skip the EULA when setting up the system.

 2. When the user clicks the Update License button, show only a field for the License Key, with two buttons labeled Update License and Cancel.
 This window should not show the EULA, which is a separate matter.

 This will allow Production to set up an HA system with license keys installed on both controllers, but still show the user the EULA until they agree to it.

-#26 Updated by Dru Lavigne about 1 year ago
+#26 Updated by Dru Lavigne almost 3 years ago

 - Subject changed from Allow production to configure HA without accepting the EULA to Provide distinction between license and EULA on TrueNAS systems

 - Description updated (diff)

 - Private changed from Yes to No